tavimori/tavimori/README.md

 Hi there,

-I'm currently incubating new networks and feeding them with some modern protocols with magic FEC enabled.
+I'm currently incubating new networks and feeding them with modern protocols, utilizing math- and information-theory-driven approaches.

 My repos are not organized.
+For more information, please visit my homepage.